 Paul Burnham: Queen Victoria pennies and half pennies worn smooth and very thin from more than 70 years of hard use.
 These coins turned up in pocket change in the 1960s.

-Paul Burnham: The tiny silver threepence (seen here from 1932, 1941 and 1917) remained in circulation until 1971 alongside the unprepossessing threepenny bit of Elizabeth II
+Paul Burnham: The tiny silver threepence (seen here from 1932, 1941 and 1917) remained in circulation until 1971 alongside the unprepossessing threepenny bit of George VI and Elizabeth II

 Paul Burnham: Very similar Norwegian and Swedish coins from 1914 and 1907.
 The Swedish krona is subdivided into 100 öre.
 Norway’s krone is subdivided into 100 øre, which have existed only electronically since 2012.
 PS: Norway became independent from Sweden in 1905.